[HISTORY: Adopted by the Town Board of the Town of Clifton Park 9-3-2019 by L.L. No. 7-2019. Amendments noted where applicable.]

 No applicant to whom a license has been refused or who has had a license which has been revoked shall make further application until a period of at least six months shall have elapsed since the last previous rejection or revocation, unless he can show that the reason for such rejection no longer exists.

 Every licensee, while exercising his license, shall carry the license with him and shall exhibit the same upon demand.

-The license fee shall be $100 per annum, and if the licensee shall have more than one person to whom or vehicle for which he desires a license be issued, there shall be an additional fee of $25 for each license so issued.
+The license fee shall be $200 per annum, and if the licensee shall have more than one person be covered by the license issued, there shall be an additional fee of $25 per person for each license so issued.

 Upon referral from the Town Clerk, the Town Board may schedule a public hearing to determine if good cause has been shown for revocation of any license issued under this chapter, consistent with Section 137 of the New York State Town Law.
 When a license shall be revoked, no refund of any unearned portion of the license fee shall be made.
-Notice of such revocation and the reason or reasons therefor in writing shall be served by the Town Clerk upon the person named in the application or by mailing the same to the address given in the application, at least 10 days prior to the hearing.
+Notice of such revocation and the reason or reasons therefor in writing shall be served by the Town Board or its designee upon the person named in the application by mailing the same to the address given in the application, at least 10 days prior to the hearing.
 The applicant shall have the right to attend the hearing and to present any evidence or information in reply to the notice of revocation.

 A licensed vendor, hawker, peddler or solicitor shall:

 Not falsely or fraudulently misrepresent the quantity, character or quality of any article offered for sale or offer for sale any unwholesome, tainted or diseased provisions of merchandise.

 Not use the license provided by the Town after the expiration or revocation of the license represented by him.

 Keep the vehicles and receptacles used by him in a clean and sanitary condition.

 Not blow a horn, ring a bell or use any other noisy device to attract public attention to his wares or shout or cry out his wares.